mengyingzhou/FlexHTTP/README.md

 # 1. FlexHTTP
 FlexHTTP is an intelligent and scalable HTTP version selection system.
 FlexHTTP embeds a supervised machine learning-based classifier to select the appropriate HTTP version according to network conditions and page structures.
 FlexHTTP adopts a set of distributed agent servers to ensure scalability and keep the classifier up-to-date with the dynamic network.

-See our paper for more details: [Mengying Zhou, Zheng Li, Shihan Lin, Xin Wang, Yang Chen.
-FlexHTTP: An Intelligent and Scalable HTTP Version Selection System.
-2022.
-In Proc. of EuroMLsys.](https://doi.org/10.1145/3517207.3526972)
+> Mengying Zhou, Zheng Li, Qiang Duan, Shihan Lin, Yupeng Li, Xin Wang, and Yang Chen.
+"FlexHTTP: Making HTTP Protocol Intelligent and Scalable".
+Submitted to IEEE Transactions on Network and Service Management

+> A preliminary version of this paper has been published in EuroMLsys'22.
+[Link](https://doi.org/10.1145/3517207.3526972)

 For any questions, please post an issue.